 In partnership with other organisations such as Age UK Citizens Advice Wirral currently goes door to door in areas of deprivation to see if people need help.
-This approach is not ideal as it takes a lot of time and investment, and residents might not be home when they call.
+This partnership has helped elderly residents in their area see significant increases to their income: with the help of the Better Off Calculator, Citizens Advice Wirral were able to help one man increase his income by £930.
+However, this approach is not ideal as it takes a lot of time and investment, and residents might not be home when they call.
 The team finds that it might only get half a dozen clients from a broad leaflet drop campaign.

 With that in mind, Citizens Advice Wirral is keen for the local authority to purchase Policy in Practice’s Low Income Family Tracker (LIFT) platform.
 Using data sets that only Wirral Council holds, LIFT would allow the council to identify vulnerable households more precisely.
 For example, the data analysis would show pensioners who were getting Personal Independence Payment (PIP) and not Pension Credit who might be eligible for the Severe Disability Premium, and therefore extra income of up to £80 a week.